 The Galaxie 500 was the top trim level for '64 (although there was an XL version that offered bucket seats, and polished door trim panels).

-Inside it is black, all-vinyl and you'll just about be able to see there is also an AM radio which was an option at the time.
+Inside there is the ORIGINAL turquoise vinyl and cloth interior and you'll just about be able to see there is also an AM radio which was an option at the time.

 The Galaxie proved to be a very popular car (understandably) and just the Galaxie 500 2-door hardtop sold 206,996 for the 1964 model year.
 This figure includes both the six cylinder and V8 series.
 In total a massive 593,533 Galaxies were sold.